Welcome to the Pure Nootropics Knowledge Base!

 - Side effects / benefits

 The first and most popular of these is called piracetam, which was discovered nearly 4 decades ago as a derivative of the neurotransmitter GABA.
-This smart drug is a popular option among elderly and youth alike because of the intense memory enhancement and improved learning ability for users.
+This nootropic is a popular option among elderly and youth alike because of the intense memory enhancement and improved learning ability for users.

 Many people use piracetam as a beginner nootropic to have a product that is potent and effective, but is not overwhelming.
 Starting with piracetam is known to be a great beginner stack on many of the most well-established communities, such as Longecity and Reddit.